 Visual Arts offers students the skills and techniques to produce quality artworks in a wide range of 2D and 3D art forms and different media.
 Each year students are taught higher order skills in drawing, design and painting and develop studio works in either painting, sculpture, ceramics, printmaking and textiles.
 Students are taught skills in a variety of themes suitable for their age and interests and they are encourage to look at a wide range of artists and art eras to inspire their art works.

-In Upper school students develop a body of work around themes such as “Experiences” and develop a portfolio of drawings and designs from which a large ceramic sculpture, print or painting is created.
-Individual talent and skills are developed to produce excellent work in the Visual Arts Course.
-Art works are displayed in the annual ‘Booka Fest as well as in the front office.
+In Upper School students develop a body of work around themes such as “Experiences” and develop a portfolio of drawings and designs from which a large ceramic sculpture, print or painting is created.

-Both the ATAR and General Art Courses are offered at the school.
+General Visual Art Courses are offered at the school.
 Courses consist of :Production (or the practical area) which consists of a body of work that incorporates resolved artworks and documentation of thinking and working practices (portfolio).
-The Production area in the Year 11 and 12 General Course is worth 65% of the assessment.
-For the Year 11 and 12 ATAR course the Production area is worth 50% of the assessment.
 Students are encouraged to develop large studio art works in a variety of art forms such as a large acrylic self -portrait, or a large ceramic figurative sculpture or an edition of hand tinted lino prints.

-The other areas of study in the General and ATAR Visual Arts Courses involve the study of the Elements and Principles of Design and art eras and famous artists past and present.
-The Analysis section of the course instructs students to respond to and analyse artworks by famous artists and comment on the art forms structure and purpose.
-The Analysis section is worth 10% of the Visual Arts General Course assessment.
-Case studies involving research and visual analysis focusing on Australian and International artists, are the third area of study in the Visual Arts General and ATAR Courses.
-The Investigation section is worth 10% of the assessment in the General Course.
+The other areas of study involve the study of the Elements and Principles of Design and art eras and famous artists, past and present.
+The analysis section of the course instructs students to respond to and analyse artworks by famous artists and comment on the art forms structure and purpose.
+Case studies involving research and visual analysis focusing on Australian and International artists, are the third area of study.

 HEAD OF LEARNING AREA